 Shahezah the witch raised her hooked staff high, high above into the sky, unlatched the hasp of a cloud and, with an ear-splitting crash, pulled down the stairs that led to the attic of heaven.

-‘I am Shahezah,’ the witch announced to the growing throng, ‘and this, this is the access to the afterworld, the hope and reach of all humankind, the desire and dream of you all.
-This is the portal to paradise, the freedom from fears and grief, the ascent to the light.’
+‘I am Shahezah,’ the witch announced to the growing throng, ‘and this, this is your access to the afterworld, the hope and reach of all humankind, the desire and dream of you all.
+This is the portal to paradise, the freedom from fears and grief, the ascent to the light.
+This is the attic of heaven.’

 She stood with one foot on the first step as she spoke, a hand on the railing that bordered one side of the staircase, her hooded robe flowing faintly in the breeze, her staff standing tall and erect on Mother Earth.

 The crowd, now large, stood still, awe struck at this extraordinary sight.
 They had had no warning.
-The witch had arrived and acted unannounced, unheralded, unforetold.
+The witch had arrived and acted unannounced, unheralded.
 She had simply appeared and, like a busker in costume, drawn a crowd by performing a totally breathtaking act.

 The crowd murmured and a mass began to mill towards the staircase.
 The mob became dense around me, shoulders pushing, feet being trod upon, as slowly the crowd like a stream in a storm funnelled towards the stairs.